 Each cafe starts with a fun, stimulating program followed by social time with coffee and treats.
 Some of the most popular programs have been:

-- Planting and art with the Denver Botanic Gardens
+- Planting and horticulture therapy with the Denver Botanic Gardens

 - Learning to play the ukulele with Swallow Hill Music